AvantiVarude/resnet18_hyperparam_wandb/README.md

 # README: Training a ResNet18 Model for Classification on Even Classes of CIFAR-10 using Weights and Biases (Wandb) in Colab

+## Monitoring Training Progress with Weights and Biases (Wandb)

+In this project, WANDB is used for monitoring and visualizing the training progress of machine learning model.
+Wandb is a powerful tool for experiment tracking, logging metrics, and creating interactive visualizations.

+### Validation Loss

+Here's a visualization of loss and accuracy during training, generated using Wandb:

 ## Performance

 <table>
   <tr>